vikingdata/articles/databases/snowflake/DOING/MySQL_To_Snowflake.md

 # Execute the file to create the query to get data.
 mysql $auth -N -e "source make_get_data.sql" > get_data.sql

 # Export data as json using query.
+# json.tool is a pretty print which formats the json file so it is more human readable.
 mysql $auth -N -e "source get_data.sql" | python -m json.tool >  data.json

 ```